Tags: Always On Availability Groups, high availability

 One of America’s largest transportation authorities was running the mission-critical system on SQL Server platform and any down times could harmfully impact millions of citizens.
 So, they contacted DB Best to help them modernize their system.
 We advised them to implement high availability and disaster recovery solutions to keep their system running without interruptions.
 To meet the customer’s needs, we performed technical support and delivered detailed instructions and automated scripts to implement the highly available architecture in compliance with Always On Availability Group checklist.
 Our solution allowed the customer to build a perfectly configured highly available system by themselves while saving configuration time and money.

 Our customer maintains one of the busiest toll roads in the United States.
 To ensure non-stop 24/7 operation and satisfy the needs of millions of travelers, they needed to implement high availability and disaster recovery approach into their system.

-After reviewing the current customer system, we outlined Always On Availability Group checklist implementing high availability requirements.
+After reviewing the current customer system, we outlined the Always On Availability Group checklist implementing high availability requirements.
 It included the proper configuration of the following elements:

 - SQL Server;